Skip to content

 Offer: Stake back as a free bet if your horse finishes 2nd to the SP favourite

-Max refund: Typically £10–£20 as a free bet (varies by race)
+Max refund: Up to £20 as a free bet (UK; £10 for Irish/NI)

-Free bet type: SNR (stake not returned)
+Free bet type: SNR (stake not returned), expires 7 days after credit

 Key detail: Refund only triggers if your horse finishes exactly 2nd and the winner is the SP favourite (or joint-favourite in some variations)